 - Peggy Guggenheim’s beloved Lhasa Apso dogs are originally from Tibet.
 Their name comes from the Tibetan capital of Lhassa.
 Apso is the name of a type of long-haired goat found in Tibet.
 So you might say that the Lhasa Apso dog is the goat of Tibet.

-- The critics remain divided over the potential impact of the exhibition.
+- Critics remain divided over the impact of the exhibition.
 The Daily Telegraph declared the event “a spectacular, bloated folly, an enormity that may prove the shipwreck of Hirst’s career” whilst ‘The Guardian’ described it as “a titanic return to form” which has “redeemed” the artist.

 - François Pinault the art collector and financier of the exhibition believed the event to be ground-breaking for the artist.
 Well he would really – given that he financed the whole thing!